Mullgate

 Required non-interactive setup inputs include:

-• Mullvad account number
+• Mullvad account number for the default mullvad-wireguard-socks exit source

 • proxy username